gitter-badger/cecil/docs/InstallCecilService.md

 In this document you will setup the *right hand side*.
 If your company name is "Acme", you would likely call this the "Acme Cecil Service"

 The instructions below are geared towards running Cecil directly on a machine or virtual machine.
-Alternatively, you can run Cecil in a [docker container](docs/docker/README.md)
+Alternatively, you can [deploy Cecil in the cloud](DeployToCloud.md)

 # Get code